johnnatan-messias/bias_inference_api/README.md

 ## Systems available ##

+#### Note: Scores in the Twitter-app have been scaled (using max-min normalization) for visualization purposes and may not match the bias_score given by API.

 ### Search Political Leaning of Twitter Users ###

 This app infers the political leaning of Twitter users ranging between Republican- and Democratic- leaning.
 You can see your identified learning or search for other Twitter users and check out theirs.